lednikita0481/Hash-Table-research/README.md

 | ASM hash       |      8.8          |   1.26               | 0.95                  |
 | AVX + strcmp   |      11.7         |   0.95               | 0.75                  |

 It's hard to even name it "optimisation".
-Although it was easy to understand that replacing strcmp with strcpy and variety of other instructions is not perfect idea.
+Although it was easy to understand that replacing strcmp with strcpy and a variety of other instructions is not a perfect idea.

-We can notice that all the words in the text has lendth not more then 20 letter.
+We can notice that all the words in the text have a length of not more than 20 letters.
 So, every word can be wholly loaded to AVX variables during parsing.
-In that case we can avoid long loadings from memory.
+In that case, we can avoid long loadings from memory.

 <details>
 <summary> strcmp improve.
 Second try </summary>